RetroAchievements/api-kotlin/README.md

 <summary>GetAchievementsEarnedBetween</summary>
 <br>

-> A call to this endpoint will retrieve a list of achievements unlocked by a given user between two given dates.
+> A call to this function will retrieve a list of achievements unlocked by a given user between two given dates.

 **Available Parameters**